How to Adopt a Baby in Maryland

 After you’ve left the hospital with your baby, there is one step left in the Maryland baby adoption process.
 To receive your child’s final decree of adoption, you will attend a finalization hearing in your county.
 A Maryland judge will hear your case, ensure that the adoption is in the child’s best interests, and finally, make him or her a legal and permanent part of your family.

-Please call 1-800-ADOPTION for more information about baby adoptions in Maryland.
+Please call 1-800-ADOPTION for more information about baby adoptions in Maryland with American Adoptions.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.